 Candice A. Alfano, Ph.D.

 Dr. Alfano is a licensed clinical psychologist and associate professor of psychology at the University of Houston (UH).
 She received her Ph.D. in clinical psychology from the University of Maryland-College Park in 2005 and completed her internship and post-doctoral fellowship at the Johns Hopkins School of Medicine.
-Prior to joining the department of psychology at UH, she founded and directed the Child and Adolescent Anxiety Program at Children's National Medical Center in Washington, D.C.
-Dr. Alfano's research and clinical interests include anxiety and sleep disorders, the role of inadequate sleep in the development of affective problems and disorders, and behavioral interventions.
+Dr. Alfano's research and clinical interests include anxiety and sleep disorders across the life span, the role of inadequate sleep in the development of affective problems, and behavioral interventions.
 She has published over 50 empirical papers, articles, books chapters, and books on these topics.
-Dr. Alfano’s research has been funded by the National Institute of Mental Health (NIMH), the National Institute of Child Health and Human Development (NICHD), and the Department of Defense (DoD).
-She serves on the scientific council for the Anxiety and Depression Association of America (ADAA), the board of directors for the Society for Behavioral Sleep Medicine (SBSM), and as Associate Editor for the Journal of Anxiety Disorders.
+Dr. Alfano’s research has been funded by the National Institutes of Health (NIH), the Department of Defense (DoD), and the National Aeronautics and Space Administration (NASA).
+She serves on the scientific council for the Anxiety and Depression Association of America (ADAA) and the board of directors for the Society for Behavioral Sleep Medicine (SBSM).

 Dr. Fillo is a postdoctoral fellow in the SACH lab.
 She serves as the project coordinator for the Military Families Project.
 She received her doctorate in social psychology from the University of Minnesota in 2014.
 Her research integrates social-psychological, individual difference, developmental, and health perspectives to examine the processes by which individuals cope with acute and chronic stress.
 Her work has primarily focused on stress in the context of close relationships and stress arising from conflict among various social roles (e.g., work, family, gender).
 She is particularly interested in individual differences in how people regulate the emotions that arise in stressful situations and the consequences of these individual differences for psychological well-being, interpersonal functioning, and health over time.